jcaillon/valet/tests.d/0002-main-functions/results.approved.md

 another3  	This is another command 3
 ```

-### Testing addLastChoice after adding more than 5 commands, we only keep the last 5
+### Testing main::addLastChoice after adding more than 5 commands, we only keep the last 5

 Exit code: `0`